chanleyou/project-4/README.md

 ### Issues

 - Monsters don't consider non-optimal routes so they block each other even when there's space.
 Rework using Dijkstra instead of AStar?
+- Rewrite actions so they take a callback (the action itself), then execute endTurn -> monsterMove directly?